 Radical media: rebellious communication and social movements; Downing; 2001;

 An analysis of the use of alternative media by social movements both now and in the past

 Free to be human: intellectual self-defence in an age of illusions; David Edwards; 1995;

 Inventing reality : the politics of the mass media; M. Parenti; 1993; BL West 2

-[Bad Link: Plugin Not Found]; edited by Philip Hammond and Edward S. Herman; 2000;
+Degraded capability: the media and the Kosovo crisis; edited by Philip Hammond and Edward S. Herman; 2000;

 He says that the Gulf War didn’t happen.
 Read this and try and find out what he means.